nerdguru/sls-pypi/docs/quickstart.md

 ## Step 5: Installing the core components
 sls-pypi core components require a GitHub access token with repo:public_repo and the AWS Systems Manager is used to manage that access token securely.
 In order for the deployment process to set that access token, open the `github.template` file in the `core` folder, replace the value so that it contains your access token, and save the result as `github.yml`.
 Alternatively, set the key to a bogus value for deployment and after the deployment step below completes, manually set the access token in the AWS Systems Manager console.

+Similarly, n order for the deployment process to access information about the User Pool, App Client, and User Pool Domain, open the `userpool.template` file in the `core` folder, replace the value so that it contains the information asked for there, and save the result as `userpool.yml`.

 Then perform the following in the `core` folder:
 ```
 sls deploy